albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 }
 ```

 Before doing that, consider file size!
 Everything that we return here will have to travel across the wire at some point, and GPX files can be huge--often tens of megabytes for long trips.
 That includes position, heart rate and timestamp data taken every second or two.
-Most of this data will end up in our GeoJSON file as metadata.
+Without intervention, most of this data will end up in our GeoJSON file as metadata.
 Compressed server responses will help to some extent, but we have a prime candidate for optimisation here.
-Let's jump into how I tackled it.
+Let's see how this can be achieved for path and elevation data.

 ## Path data

-First, I calculated the target number of datapoints for the route.
-I raised the input count to the power of 0.7 (a number I settled on after much experimentation).
+First, the plugin calculates the target number of datapoints for the route.
+The input count is raised to the power of 0.7 (a number I settled on after much experimentation) to obtain the desired number of coordinates in the output data.
 This means that longer trips are compressed more aggressively.
 A short route with 1,000 points will be downsampled to about 125 points, while a 30,000-point adventure will result in around 1,361 points in the output.

 ```ts
 const coordinatesDataCount = feature.geometry.coordinates.length